Why You WANT To Eat Well In Early Recovery

 You can actually make the process of recovery easier by having a holistic approach.
 That means, looking after your physical well-being as well as your spiritual and mental.

 Recovery wasn’t all gloom that first month; there were moments when I’d wake up and brace myself for the hangover migraine but it never came—that was exhilarating.
-There was also the absence of a compulsion to kill myself as I had been doing with four bottles of wine and a hand full of pills a day too.
+There was also the absence of the suicidal ideation that had plagued me while I was consuming four bottles of wine and a handful of pills per day.
 But, on the whole, I found it the most challenging thing I’d ever undertaken in my life.

 I was mentally, emotionally, and physically exhausted.
 I felt completely broken.
 And everything felt like an effort.
 My body was heavy, I wanted to sleep for days, I struggled to make it to evening meetings.
 I could barely keep up with recovery commitments; step work was exhausting—my brain couldn’t compute—and I would sit at fellowship coffees struggling to keep my eyes open.
 Exhausted and drained don’t seem like big enough words to describe how challenging that month (and the following year) was.